Halfway to I2K 2025

-From Images to Knowledge - 2023
+From Images to Knowledge

-I2K Banner Image
+Virtual I2K Banner Image

 About

-As all major open-source platforms for bioimage analysis will be represented including many in the image.sc forum, this will be a great opportunity to learn how to use the best software tools for your research and how to get involved in their development!
+As many major open-source platforms for bioimage analysis will be represented including many in the image.sc forum, this will be a great opportunity to learn how to use the best software tools for your research and how to get involved in their development!
 We will have an exciting range of developers and adopters in the field of computational image analysis participating in the workshop, both as tutors and participants.

 If you have questions please contact us at i2kconference@gmail.com